Taking the temperature of a pure quantum state

 The resulting decrease in interference contrast is reflected in the off-diagonal elements of the qubit density matrix, $\hat{\rho}_{\rm q}(t)=\Tr_{\rm sys}\,\ket{\Psi(t)}\bra{\Psi(t)}$, which decay in time according to $\braket{\downarrow\rvert\r_{\rm q}(t)\lvert\uparrow} = \tfrac{1}{2}\varv(t)$.
 This decoherence is finally probed by applying a second $\pi/2$-pulse with a phase $\theta$ relative to the first one, then measuring the excited-state probability of the qubit, $P_\uparrow = \tfrac{1}{2}(1+\Re[\ee^{\ii \theta}\varv(t)]).$ The time-dependent overlap $\varv(t)$ is thus reconstructed by varying $\theta$.

-To assess the temperature dependence of the interference contrast, we focus on the weak-coupling regime and approximate the fidelity~\eqref{fidelity} by a cumulant expansion to second order in $g$~\cite{SM}.
+\textit{Precision at weak coupling.---}To assess the temperature dependence of the interference contrast, we focus on the weak-coupling regime and approximate the fidelity~\eqref{fidelity} by a cumulant expansion to second order in $g$~\cite{SM}.
 We obtain $|\varv(t)|^2 = \ee^{-\Gamma(t)}$, where

 At weak coupling, the largest effects are seen for $t-t_0\gg \tau_c$, where $\tau_c$ is the characteristic timescale for the correlation function $C(\tau)$ to decay to zero.
 The integral in Eq.~\eqref{Gamma_def} is then dominated by the contribution near $\omega=0$, which implies pure exponential decoherence, $|\varv(t)|^2 \sim \ee^{-\gamma (t-t_0)}$, with an asymptotic decay rate $\gamma = g^2 \tilde{S}(0) \propto |f(\bar{E},0)|^2$.
 We numerically confirm this behaviour in Fig.~\ref{fig:decoherence}(a), which shows the fidelity for a probe coupled to a spin chain heated by the procedure of Fig.~\ref{fig:pure_thermo}.
 Even for moderate coupling strengths, we observe near-perfect exponential decay with a temperature-dependent rate in close agreement with the weak-coupling prediction.
 The decoherence is associated with a growth in the entanglement entropy $\mathsf{S}[\hat{\rho}_{\rm q}] = -\Tr[\hat{\rho}_{\rm q}\ln \hat{\rho}_{\rm q}]$, which saturates to the temperature-independent value $\mathsf{S}[\hat{\rho}_{\rm q}]\to\ln 2$ characterising a maximally entangled state [Fig.~\ref{fig:decoherence}(b)].
 This distinguishes our non-equilibrium protocol from a thermalisation process.
 In Fig.~\ref{fig:decoherence}(c), the temperature dependence of the decoherence rate is analysed in more detail.
 We find that $\gamma$ depends almost linearly on energy density [Fig.~\ref{fig:decoherence}(c) inset], which translates into a non-linear variation with temperature [Fig.~\ref{fig:decoherence}(c) main panel] that is greatest at low temperatures.